Neuquén Province: Humidity and precipitation

 Humidity throughout the province varies significantly, depending on the location.
 The Andean region has a mean humidity exceeding 60% or even 70% due to lower temperatures while in the eastern parts, humidity is lower owing to higher temperatures.
 In all locations, humidity is significantly lower during the summer than in the winter.

 Because the Andes block most of the moisture from the Pacific Ocean from coming in, causing it to release most of the precipitation on its western slopes, most of the province is dry, averaging less than 200 mm a year.
 Northern and eastern parts of the province have mean annual precipitation exceeding 300 mm.
 In the western parts of the province, precipitation ranges from 200 to 1000 mm from the Andes to areas 100 km east of it.
 This area represents a transitional climate between the more arid east and the wetter climates to the west and has a Mediterranean like precipitation pattern, similar to central Chile.
 This is due to the seasonal migration of the South Pacific Anticyclone.
 Summer months are drier since the South Pacific high is more southwards, inhibiting rainfall.
 During the winter months, this high is displaced to the north, allowing frontal and low pressure systems from the west to come in, resulting in higher precipitation during this season.
 As such, most of the precipitation in this area falls during the winter months.
 In the southernmost parts of the province, some areas receive more than 3000 mm of precipitation a year.

 Wind and sunshine

 The winds in the province are moderately strong (slightly stronger in the south) and play a role in making most of the province arid by favoring evaporation.
 The predominant wind directions are from the west or southwest, which occur 40–50% of the time.
 In general, high altitude areas and flat areas receive stronger winds while summers tend to be windier than winters.

 Cloud cover in the province varies widely with the eastern parts receiving less cloud cover than the Andean region which tends to be cloudier.
 Winters tend to be cloudier than summers with mean daily sunshine hours ranging from a high of 11 hours/day in January to a low of 3 hours in June.

+Demographics

+According to the final results of the 2022 Argentine national census, the Province of Neuquén had 710,814 inhabitants.